 First of all, we want to lay emphasis on this point: the purpose of this section is only to illustrate the kind of research work that can be done with a trace-driven simulation toolset, such as INSEE.
 We have used this environment to perform many performance studies, published elsewhere.
-To cite some examples, in [5] INSEE was used to evaluate the performance impact of using twisted wrap-around links in mixed-radix twisted tori; in [16] we cross-validated the trace-driven simulation with an execution-driven environment based on Simics; and in [25] we studied the performance of a congestion control mechanism, comparing results obtained with synthetic workloads with those obtained with traces.
+To cite some examples, in [5] INSEE was used to evaluate the performance impact of using twisted wrap-around links in mixed-radix twisted tori; in [17] we cross-validated the trace-driven simulation with an execution-driven environment based on Simics; and in [26] we study the performance of a congestion control mechanism, comparing results obtained with synthetic workloads with those obtained with traces.

 We will use the trace-processing abilities of INSEE to carry out two, very different, example performance studies.
 First we evaluate the impact on performance of different strategies of routing and virtual channel management.
-Then we estimate the time to execute an application (Conjugate Gradient) on three different target multicomputers.
-In the experiments we use a network with an 8-ary 2-cube topology-in other words, a 2D torus with 64 nodes.
-We have several trace files that can be used on networks of this size, which were obtained running the applications included in the NPB suite [2], class W, on 64 nodes.
+Then we estimate the time to execute an application (Conjugate Gradient) in three different target multicomputers.
+In the experiments we use a network with an 8-ary 2-cube topology - in other words, a 2D torus with 64 nodes.
+We have several trace files that can be used on networks of this size, which were obtained running the applications included in the NPB suite [2], class W, on 64 nodes of a cluster.

-6.1 Experimenting with Virtual Channel Management and Routing
+6.1 Experimenting with virtual channel management and routing

-Our first example study consists of an evaluation of the effects of using several virtual channels per physical link, and the impact of using adaptive routing.
-Figure 6 represents the network we model, and the details of each router.
+Our first example study consists of an evaluation of the effects of using several virtual channels per physical link, and the interest of using adaptive routing.
+Fig. 6 represents the network we model, and the details of each router.
 Each router has 4 bidirectional links (X+, X-, Y+ and Y-), each one connecting it to a different, neighboring router.
-In simple routers each link has associated input and output ports, with some buffer space for in-transit traffic.
+In simple routers each link has associated input and output ports, with some buffer space for in transit traffic.
 However, it is a common practice to associate several virtual channels (VC) to each link; each VC manages its own buffers.
-In the figure, there are 3 VC per link-we can see that in detail for link X+, shared by virtual channels X0+, X1+, X2+.
+In the figure, there are 3 VC per link - we can see that in detail for link X+, shared by virtual channels X+0, X+1, X+2.

-Fig. 6 Left: an 8-ary 2-cube (2D torus with 64 nodes).
-Right: model of the router simulated by FSIN
+Fig. 6.
+Left: an 8-ary 2-cube (2D torus with 64 nodes).
+Right: model of the router simulated by FSIN.

-Routers, perform routing decisions in order to make packets advance from source to destination.
+Routers, perform routing decisions in order to make packets advance, from source to destination.
 There are multiple variants of routing algorithms, but we will only consider these:

-- 1. Dimension-order, oblivious routing (DOR).
-A packet must traverse first as many hops as necessary in the X axis (in the row where it was injected) to reach its destination column.
-Then, it has to move in the Y axis (up or down) until reaching the destination. - 2.
-Adaptive routing, using minimal paths.
+Dimension-order, oblivious routing (DOR).
+A packet must traverse first as many hops as necessary in the X axis (in the row where it was injected) to reach the column where the destination is.
+Then, it has to move in the Y axis (up or down in the column of the destination) until reaching the node where it has to be consumed.
+2. Adaptive routing, using minimal paths.
 A packet can jump freely from a given VC to any other VC, continuing in the same axis (row or column) or switching.
 However, the jump must move the packet closer to the destination.

 These two algorithms can lead to undesirable deadlock situations.
-To avoid these, we use the bubble routing mechanism described in [20] and used in the IBM Blue-Gene/L, so that we can state that the network is deadlock-free.
+To avoid these, we use the bubble routing mechanism described in [22] and used in the IBM BlueGene/L, so that we can state that the network is deadlock-free.